Bø Municipality (Telemark): Attractions

-Bø is famous for its waterpark Sommarland (the largest of its kind in Norway).
-Another tourist site in Bø is the Gygrestol rock formation.
+Bø Municipality was famous for its waterpark Sommarland (the largest of its kind in Norway).
+Another tourist site in the municipality is the Gygrestol rock formation.
 There is also Kroa i bø, one of the oldest music venues in Norway.
 The club won the award for "Concert promoter of the Year 2005" and is based on voluntary work from students of the Telemark University College.

 Old Bø Church

-The Old Bø Church dates from ca. 1100.
+The Old Bø Church dates from around the year 1100.
 The church is in stone and has 200 seats.
 It was built in the Romanesque style, with long church plan and choir to the east.
 The sanctuary, choir loft and the apse are from the Middle Ages, whereas the narthex was built to the 1600s.

 Bø Church

 The new Bø Church dates from 1875.
 The church is wooden and has 450 seats.
 The church was built in Neo-Gothic style.
 There are wood carvings on the altarpiece, pulpit, lectern and west gallery.